Cr0mb/Skyrim-Dumper/README.md

 - **TypeDescriptors are in `.data`**, not `.rdata`.
 The `type_info` vtable pointer at TD+0 needs to be runtime-initialized, forcing the writable section.
 Scanners that only check `.rdata` find zero.
 - **Vtable references in x64 code are LEA RIP-relative** (`48 8D 05 disp32`), never 8-byte absolute immediates.
-- **Verification-as-you-go is mandatory**.
-The "first store after vtable LEA" heuristic gives ~50% false positives.
-Reading the candidate from live memory and matching the deref'd vtable is the only reliable signal.
+- **The "first store after vtable LEA" heuristic gives ~50% false positives.** Reading the candidate from live memory and matching the deref'd vtable is the only reliable signal.
 - **SteamStub never gets unpacked**.
 We work entirely against the runtime-decrypted image in process memory same view the trainer will use.

 # Build